European soccer club shares jump after Super League announcement

 From Spain, Barcelona, Real Madrid and Atletico Madrid are joining.
 AC Milan and Inter Milan make up the trio from Italy along with Juventus.

+"Ticket sales, sponsorship and merchandising could benefit too, considering the quality of matches and the large audience of these clubs," analysts at the Italian bank said.

+The breakaway launch triggered a wave of disapproval.
+Football authorities have said participating clubs may be banned from domestic leagues and raised the possibility players would be stopped from competing for their country internationally.

-Some analysts think the Super League announcement may prove a ploy by the big clubs to seek extra revenues from existing European club competitions.
+Some analysts think the announcement may prove a ploy by the big clubs to extract more revenue from existing European club competitions.

 "Whether it's Super League or not, the signal is that the big clubs want to 'renegotiate' with UEFA the proceeds, so it's definitely something that stirs the waters...," said Angelo Meda, head of equities at Banor SIM in Milan.

-Shares in Juventus, which like other listed soccer clubs tend to be highly volatile, were up last up 7%, reducing earlier gains.
+Shares in Juventus, which like other listed soccer clubs tend to be highly volatile, were last up 8.5% at 1000 GMT.

-Shares in French soccer club Olympique Lyon OLG.PA, not part of the Super League, were down 0.4%.
+Shares in soccer clubs Ajax AJAX.AS, Olympique Lyon OLG.PAAS Roma <ASR.MI, which are not part of the Super League, were trading between a rise of 0.6% and a fall of 1.9%

-(Reporting by Giancarlo Navach, Danilo Masoni and Tommy Reggiori Wilkes; editing by Thyagaraju Adinarayan)

 ((thomas.wilkes@tr.com; +44 (0) 7769 955711;))